International Minor Travel Rules (2026)

 Is it more expensive for a child to fly alone internationally?

-Some airlines charge the same UM fee for domestic and international flights (Delta: $150).
-Others charge more for international routes.
+Some airlines charge the same UM fee for domestic and international flights, while others charge more for international routes.
 Additional costs may include passport fees and notarization of consent letters.
+Confirm current international UM fees directly with your airline.